L-Zhe/SDISS/README.md

 # SDISS

-Neural Sentence Simplification with Semantic Dependency Information AAAI 2021
+Code for paper Neural Sentence Simplification with Semantic Dependency Information by Zhe Lin, Xiaojun Wan.
+This paper is accepted by AAAI'21.

+Code will be published after the conference.